-•Domain Knowledge: Graduates will be able to apply their in-depth understanding of automated manufacturing engineering within the constraints of performance specification, budget, and scheduling.

-• Professional Practice: Graduates will develop their skills in engineering design, problem-solving and communication, and their aptitude for innovation and teamwork, especially important for work on interdisciplinary projects.

-•Lifelong Learning: Graduates will become experts in their chosen fields, members of their professional societies, and broaden their professional knowledge with formal and/or informal continuing education.

-Engineering Citizenship: Graduates will practice the ethics of their profession, consistent with a sense of social responsibility and the promotion of a diverse and just society.
-School of Engineering
+- Graduates will be able to apply their in-depth understanding of automated manufacturing engineering within the constraints of performance specification, budget, and scheduling. - Graduates will develop their skills in engineering design, problem-solving and communication, and their aptitude for innovation and teamwork, especially important for work on interdisciplinary projects. - Graduates will become experts in their chosen fields, members of their professional societies, and broaden their professional knowledge with formal and/or informal continuing education. - Graduates will practice the ethics of their profession, consistent with a sense of social responsibility and the promotion of a diverse and just society.

 The Automated Manufacturing Engineering curriculum is constructed to include abundant experiential learning.
 This is accomplished through the integration of laboratory experiences within the framework of the theoretical courses in the basic curriculum, and by making use of well-equipped laboratories and computing facilities.
 Concentrations in automated manufacturing engineering and automation systems engineering are available in this program, with a focus on robotics and automation, feedback and product and process design, and automation process.
-A team-based design project at the senior level completes the technical education
+A team-based design project at the senior level completes the technical education.